sagemath/sagewiki_to_gh-2022-10-10/days96.md

    }}}
  * Lastly, to install flatsurf, look at the instructions at https://github.com/videlec/sage-flatsurf

+==== Mac OS X specifics ====

-If you are using Mac OS X, the computer might complain with `could not fetch URL ...`.
+If you are using the binaries for Mac OS X, the computer might complain with `could not fetch URL ...`.
 In that situation, you can try the two following solutions

  1. You do have Xcode installed in which case you can recompile the Python shipped with Sage with SSL support with
  {{{
  $ sage -i openssl
  $ sage -f python2
  }}}
+ Then go back to the instructions "Installing flipper, snappy, flatsurf and surface_dynamics".

  2. The alternative to option 1 is to download each package independently:
   * [[https://files.pythonhosted.org/packages/1f/d2/549e874f7a66e03869207cb7e3a9d3d5789c5ee9d18990f1c869963b0a17/flipper-0.12.3.tar.gz|flipper-0.12.3.tar.gz]]